BabsLabs/rails_engine/README.md

 ## RailsEngine / RalesEngine

 ### Description
-The RailsEngine (or RalesEngine) is a Ruby on Rails powered API that provides sales data for a fictional dataset of sales information.
+The RailsEngine is a Ruby on Rails powered versioned API that provides sales data for a fictional dataset of sales information.

 ### Version
 This API is currently versioned as V1 (version 1).
 All endpoints will be accessed using the `/api/v1/` URI path prefix.
-More information on paths and use can be found in the Features / Usage section below.
+More information on paths, including example paths, and API use can be found in the Features / Usage section below.

 ### Purpose
-The API was built to practice restful routing and test driven development with the assistance of FactoryBot and Faker.
-In addition the project focused on advanced ActiveRecord queries for the purpose of Business Intelligence.
+The API was built to practice restful API routing and test driven development with the assistance of FactoryBot and Faker.
+Another goal was to practice writing a rake task to parse the provided csv data and import it into a database.
+In addition the project focused on advanced ActiveRecord queries for the purpose of Business Intelligence and the implementation of serializers to display the provided information.

 ### Tech / Framework Used
 This project was built and tested using the following technologies;